-Shipping Firearms with UPS might appear like a daunting task, but it truly is not that difficult as long as you know some essential rules.
-It is easy to ship firearms through UPS; just be sure one of the parties in the transaction has an FFL license.
+Shipping Firearms with UPS might appear daunting, but it is not that difficult as long as you know some essential rules.
+It is easy to ship firearms through UPS; be sure one of the parties in the transaction has an FFL license.
 A Federal Firearms License (FFL) is a license in the United States that enables an individual or a company to engage in a business pertaining to the manufacture of firearms or the sale of firearms.

 UPS accepts packages containing firearms for transportation only under these circumstances